Traci Braxton: 1992–1995: Career complications and pregnancy

 After Toni's departure from the group in 1991, the remaining Braxtons ultimately became backup singers for Toni's first U.S. tour, music videos, and promotional appearances.
 The sisters—Traci, Towanda, Trina, and Tamar—made several televised appearances as backing vocalists with Toni, and gave answers during interviews, such as on The Today Show.
 They were also featured in the music video for Toni Braxton's third single, "Seven Whole Days", from her debut album.

 In 1993, LaFace Records A&R Vice President, Bryant Reid, signed The Braxtons to LaFace.
 However, the group never released an album or single for the record label.
-When Reid moved on to work for Atlantic Records, he convinced executives at LaFace to allow him take the group to Atlantic also.

-It was reported in Vibe magazine that in 1995, Traci Braxton had left the group to pursue a career as a youth counselor; however, it was not revealed until 2004–when Towanda Braxton appeared on season two of the reality show Starting Over—that Traci was not allowed to sign with Atlantic because of her pregnancy at the time.
+When Reid moved on to work for Atlantic Records in 1996, he convinced executives at LaFace to allow him take the group to Atlantic also.
+However, Traci was not included in the move to Atlantic.
+At the time, Vibe magazine reported she left the group to pursue a career as a youth counselor.
+However, Braxton and her sisters later revealed that Traci became pregnant, and the label gave her an ultimatum to terminate the pregnancy or leave the group.

-2011–2014: Reality television and Crash & Burn
+2011–2016: Reality television and return to music

 In 2011, Braxton reunited with her sisters for the WE tv reality show, Braxton Family Values.
 She makes appearances as backing vocal singer of her sisters in some shows over the years.
 In 2013, Braxton and her husband Kevin Surratt joined the third season of Marriage Boot Camp.

 In 2013, Braxton began her solo career after signing with independent media conglomerate Entertainment One under eOne Music and Soul World Entertainment to release an album.
 The same year, she got her own radio show called The Traci Braxton show on the BLIS.F.M. radio.

 Her solo debut album, Crash & Burn, was released on October 7, 2014.
 The album's lead single "Last Call" peaked at number 16 on the US R&B Adult.
 "Crash & Burn" debuted at No. 108 on the Billboard Hot 200 with sales of 4,000 in its first week.
 The album also reached No. 11 on the relaunched Billboard R&B Albums chart and at No. 1 on the Heatseekers Albums chart.
-A follow-up single "Perfect Time" was released in 2015.
+The second single, "Perfect Time," was released in 2015.